 Piezoelectric sensors are dynamic measuring equipment.
 They use piezoelectric sensing elements to convert or transduce the mechanical phenomena to an electrical signal.
-The mechanical parameter may be force, pressure or vibration.
+The mechanical parameter may be force, pressure, or vibration.
 The raw electrical signal from a piezoelectric charge element is a high impedance signal.
 This charge signal is normally converted to a low impedance voltage signal by either an external charge amplifier or an external voltage amplifier.
 The cables between the charge sensor and the amplifier must be high quality, low noise cable and must be kept as short as possible.
-Figure 15 shows a typical high impedance system.
+Figure 16 shows a typical high impedance system.

-Figure 15.
+Figure 16.
 High Impedance System Connection

-Internally amplified sensors employ miniature amplifiers to convert the high impedance charge signal into a low impedance voltage signal.
+Internally amplified sensors, or ICP[®] sensors, employ miniature amplifiers to convert the high impedance charge signal into a low impedance voltage signal.
 These amplifiers are internal to the sensor, and therefore, do not require low noise cables or external amplifiers.
 These amplifiers have set gain so that output sensitivities are standardized.

-Figure 16.
-Sensor with Integral Electronics System Connector
+Figure 17.
+ICP[®] Sensor System Connector

-ICP® sensors are two-wire sensors.
+ICP[®] sensors are two-wire sensors.
 They are powered with a constant current DC source.
 The power supply is typically 18 to 30 volts DC current limited via a constant current between 2 and 20 mA.
-Typical battery operated supplies offer 2mA of constant current to extend battery life while continuous monitoring systems offer more current in order to drive longer cables.
-Figure 16 shows a typical system for a sensor with integral electronics.
+Typical battery operated supplies offer 2 mA of constant current to extend battery life while continuous monitoring systems offer more current in order to drive longer cables.
+Figure 17 shows a typical ICP[®] sensor system.

-The signal output of a sensor with integral electronics is a low impedance voltage signal proportional to the dynamic measurement such as force, pressure, or vibration.
+The signal output of an ICP[®] sensor is a low impedance voltage signal proportional to the dynamic measurement such as force, pressure, or vibration.
 This voltage signal is carried on a DC bias voltage.
-The AC dynamic signal is superimposed on the DC bias voltage and is allowed to swing between the supply voltage and ground as shown in Figure 17.
-Unlike an operational amplifier that requires a plus and minus supply and allows the signal to "ride" on ground and "swing" between the plus and minus "rails," the sensor with integral electronics requires the output signal to be DC biased.
+The AC dynamic signal is superimposed on the DC bias voltage and is allowed to swing between the supply voltage and ground as shown in Figure 18.
+Unlike an operational amplifier (Op Amp) that requires a plus and minus supply and allows the signal to "ride" on ground and "swing" between the plus and minus "rails," the ICP[®] sensor requires the output signal to be DC biased.

-Figure 17.
+Figure 18.
 Sensor DC Bias Voltage

 This DC bias voltage is an excellent diagnostic tool.
 The voltage provides a means of verifying that the amplifier is "turned on."
 Typical input/output power supplies will block this DC bias voltage at the output via a blocking capacitor in order to AC couple the signal to readout devices.
-By "teeing" off the input into a DC volt meter, as shown in Figure 18, the bias voltage can be measured.
+By "teeing" off the input into a DC volt meter, as shown in Figure 19, the bias voltage can be measured.

-While measuring the supply voltage, the bias voltage can be measured agter the sensor is plugged in.
+While measuring the supply voltage, the bias voltage can be measured after the sensor is plugged in.
 If the meter stays at supply, something in the system is open or not connected.
 If the meter reads "0," something in the system is shorted.
 If the meter reads within the bias voltage range of the sensor, then the sensor and cabling are functioning properly.

-Figure 18.
+Figure 19.
 DC Bias Voltage Measurement